Which UK Lottery Is The Easiest To Win?

-Everyone has fantasised about winning the lottery, and the UK has some of the best lotteries in the world.
-If, like 60% of UK adults that plays regularly, you only buy a ticket once in a blue moon or you prefer the pace of online bingo, it’s safe to say that the lottery gets the nation excited.
+Everyone on the planet has fantasised about winning the lottery, and the UK has some of the best lotteries in the world.
+If, like 60% of UK adults you play UK lottery regularly, you only buy a ticket once in a blue moon or you prefer the pace of online bingo, it’s safe to say that the lottery gets the nation excited.

 But, while it was once just the humble National Lottery, there are now lots of different draws to choose from and with jackpots ranging from £100,000 to over £100 million, which one do you go for?

 The question "how do I improve my chances of winning the lottery?" has been asked for decades.
 We’ve done the hard work for you and broken down the most popular lotteries to help you decide which one is the easiest for you to win.
 Spoiler alert: you might be better off playing bingo instead of the lottery.

 When: Every Tuesday and Friday